avg-bitsian/avg-bitsian.github.io/_projects/AI in supply chain decisions.md

 ---
 name: Use of AI in Supply Chain Decisions
 tools: [ANN, PyTorch]
-image: /img/scm.jpg
+image: /img/scm_ai.jpg
-description: Developed an artificial neural network for predicting crop yield and production for different states of India
+description: Developed an artificial neural network for predicting crop yield and production for fifteen states of India.
 # external_url: https://github.com/YoussefRaafatNasry
 ---